clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

     summary(cars)
     ```
 After you name your chunks, look what happens in the dropdown on the bottom left of your editor pane.

+Naming chunks allows you to browse through an RMarkdown document by named chunks.

+You can also browse by sections named using headers and subheaders.

 In-Line R code